Sarvesh-77/SORA-A-review/README.md

 # SORA-A-review
-Studying the potential architectures used by OpenAI's video generation model SORA
+Studying the potential architectures used by OpenAI's latest video generation model SORA